playframework/playframework/documentation/manual/Migration23.md

 If you have code that is still using these, please see the [[Play 2.2 Migration Guide|Migration22]] to learn how to migrate to the new results structure.

 As planned back in 2.2, 2.3 has renamed `play.api.mvc.SimpleResult` to `play.api.mvc.Result` (replacing the existing `Result` trait).
 A type alias has been introduced to facilitate migration, so your Play 2.2 code should be source compatible with Play 2.3, however we will eventually remove this type alias so we have deprecated it, and recommend switching to `Result`.

+### Java results

+The following deprecated types and helpers from Play 2.1 have been removed:

+* `play.mvc.Results.async`
+* `play.mvc.Results.AsyncResult`

+If you have code that is still using these, please see the [[Play 2.2 Migration Guide|Migration22]] to learn how to migrate to the new results structure.

+As planned back in 2.2, 2.3 has renamed `play.mvc.SimpleResult` to `play.mvc.Result`.
+This should be transparent to most Java code.
+The most prominent places where this will impact is in the `Global.java` error callbacks, and in custom actions.